sewcio543/sewcio543/README.md

 * Data Analysis
 * Machine Learning

-I am learning java and web technologies <br>
+Getting more familiar with web technologies and databases <br>
 Date Science and ML fan <br>
 I love working with data and building solutions to everyday problems <br>
 Learning every day and getting better!